chuckle123/one-hand-typing/README.md

 2. Disable the Caps Lock key.

       Go to System Preferences -> Keyboard -> Modifier Keys...
-(Keboard Tab).
+(Keyboard Tab).
 Change the Caps Lock Key drop down menu to No Action.

 3. Follow the directions [here](https://github.com/tekezo/Karabiner-Elements/blob/master/usage/README.md#how-to-configure-karabiner-elements) to create a configuration file - use my configuration file to swap the Caps Lock key with the F19 key (Version 0.90.46 of Karabiner).